 We share the peak with a squirrel, which seems accustomed to eating food dropped by hikers, and a small bird.

-As we start our descent, there’s a view of Aroumd in the Mizane valley far below, and beyond this the Marrakech Plains at the base of the Atlas Mountains.
+As we start our descent, there’s a view of Aroumd in the Mizane valley far below, and beyond this the Marrakesh Plains at the base of the Atlas Mountains.

-The return route from the summit is slightly different from the way up, with the descent through the snow quite steep.
+The return route from the Jebel Toubkal summit is slightly different from the way up, with the descent through the snow quite steep.

 One of the steepest sections is the slope just above the Toubkal Refuge, where even with crampons it’s slow going and care is needed to avoid sliding down.

 From the Toubkal Refuge it’s the same way back down.
-There’s a nice view of Aroumd, illuminated by the afternoon sun, before we’re back at Imlil in the late afternoon.
+There’s a nice view of Aroumd, illuminated by the afternoon sun, before we’re back at Imlil.

-We’re back in Imlil by early evening, with a few hours the following morning to explore Marrakesh before our flight back to London.
+We’re back in Imlil by late afternoon, with a few hours the following morning to explore Marrakesh before our flight back to London.